 iMovie allows you record a voiceover either to illustrate the movie scenes or as a comment.
 Why not use this great iMovie voiceover function?
 With a built-in or external microphone, it is very easy to narrate a movie and add your voice anywhere you want in your video by adding a voiceover in iMovie.
 Check out this tutorial to learn how to record a voiceover in iMovie and add a voiceover to your iMovie videos.

-- Part 1: How to do a voiceover in movie using iMovie alternative
+Part 1: How to Do a Voiceover in Movie Using iMovie Alternative [3 Steps]

 Before we get started, I want to recommend one of the best iMovie alternatives to do voiceover.
-To help you add voiceover successfully, I recommend an iMovie alternative- Wondershare Filmora for Mac to record and add voiceover to video.
+To help you add voiceover successfully, I recommend an iMovie alternative - Wondershare Filmora for Mac to record and add voiceover to video.
 It's very convenient!
-Now let's see how.
+Now let's see how to record and add voiceover in iMovie's alternative Filmora for Mac.

 Step 1.
 Import your videos to Video Editor